-As demonstrated above, R can extract out parts of a complex results.
-To see the names of the parts that you can access, use a command like: x <- fisher.test(ct); names(x)
+As demonstrated above, R can extract out parts of a complex result.
+To see the names of the parts that you can access, use a command like: x <- fisher.test(ct); names(x).
+The str() command is used to show the internal structure of an object in R; it is a favorite of experienced users: